nimaid/LPHK/README.md

 * If your game/application does not detect mouse movements, see if there is an option to turn off "raw input" in the settings.
 This setting bypasses all software and reads directly from the mouse, which you don't want for this.

 ## What still needs to be written? (in order of priority)
-* Make a special color picker for Classic/Mini/S that only has the 16 possible colors (you can select colors with blue atm, it will have the blue component ignored.
+* Make a special color picker for Classic/Mini/S that only has the 16 possible colors (you can select colors with blue ATM, it will have the blue component ignored.
 * Make an installer for Windows and Mac
   * Should use a `conda` environment created from an `environment.yml` file
   * Should copy LPHK files into an appropriate directory (like `Program Files`)